Your basket is currently empty!

 While tax thresholds and allowances are being reduced or frozen, there is some good news for those choosing to squirrel money away for retirement.
 One of the main benefits of personal pensions is the government tax relief on personal contributions.
 The government has also recently removed the pension lifetime allowance of ยฃ1,073,100.
 Previously, if your pension pot exceeded this limit, there was a tax charge.

-HMRC provides tax relief of 20% on personal pension contributions for basic rate taxpayers, up to 40% tax relief for higher rate taxpayers and 45% for additional rate taxpayers.
+HMRC provides pension tax relief of 20% on personal pension contributions for basic rate taxpayers, up to 40% tax relief for higher rate taxpayers and 45% for additional rate taxpayers.
 The tax relief for higher rate taxpayers usually needs to be claimed through an annual self assessment tax return.

 If you are enrolled in a workplace pension scheme, your employer must contribute 3% of your salary to your pension.
-As the minimum contribution to a workplace pension is 8%, you will need to contribute 5%, or 4% of your pay after the tax relief.
+As the minimum contribution to a workplace pension is 8%, you will need to contribute 5%, or 4% of your net pay after the tax relief.
 There is no tax relief on employer contributions.

 Annual Pension Allowance